What Is the Plastic Piece Above the Tire Called?

 If the plastic piece is tucked inside the wheel well, the most common name is fender liner.
 You may also see it listed as an inner fender liner, wheel well liner, wheelhouse liner, splash shield, or inner wheel arch liner.
 This panel helps block mud, water, road grit, salt spray, and small debris thrown by the tire.

 If the plastic piece is visible on the outside edge of the body, it is usually not the inner liner.
-It may be a wheel opening molding, fender flare, fender garnish, or wheel arch trim.
-These parts protect the painted edge of the wheel opening, add tire coverage on some vehicles, and give the body a finished look.
+It may be a wheel opening molding, fender flare, fender garnish, wheel arch molding, or wheel arch trim.
+These pieces cover or finish the visible edge of the wheel opening, and some designs also extend outward around the tire.

-The exact catalog name depends on the vehicle.
-For example, Ford uses official parts terms such as wheel-well liners, fender liner retainers, fender flare molding, and wheel arch molding on different parts pages.
+The exact catalog name depends on the vehicle and automaker.
+Ford uses terms such as wheel-well liners and fender flare wheel arch molding.
+GM catalogs similar inner protection as a wheelhouse liner, while Nissan uses fender splash shield and also lists fender liner as another name on some applications.
 That is why you should avoid ordering from a generic name alone.
-Use the vehicle’s VIN, parts diagram, side, and trim level to confirm the correct replacement.
+Use the vehicle’s VIN, parts diagram, side, position, and trim level to confirm the replacement.

 Is It a Fender Liner, Garnish, or Molding?